Two hours earlier

 The emergency generator, which should have been heaving and shaking under the strain of powering the D.C. studios of the “Global World News Leader,” was sitting perfectly still and quiet.

-Then he looked up at the emergency lights.
+He looked at the emergency lights.
 They continued to glow, despite the fact that they were powered by the generator.

 Which… was not running.

-He turned and looked up and down the hall.
-Emergency lights, also powered exclusively by the emergency generator, were burning throughout the corridor.
+He looked up and down the hall.
+Emergency lights, also powered exclusively by the emergency generator, burned throughout the corridor.

 He looked again at the generator.
 Still… not… running...

-Pulling a walkie-talkie from his belt, the man called back to dispatch.
+Pulling a walkie-talkie from his belt, he called back to dispatch.